sylhare/sylhare.github.io/_posts/2020-03-12-Flexbox-explained.md

  - `flex-wrap`: to avoid items overlaying the container, with `wrap` they'll automatically go on the next directional level
  - `justify-content` with `align-items`: To align items depending on the flex direction.

+### For the items

-And a flex item that has different attributes:
+A flex item that has different attributes:

 ```css
 .item {